 Define key-value pairs.

-Separate the key and value in a key-value pair with a colon (:) and enclose each key-value pair with single quotation marks (').
+Separate the key and value with a colon (:) and enclose each key-value pair in single quotation marks (').

-• If a key or value contains a colon (:) and a double quotation mark ("), escape the double quotation mark by using two double quotation marks ("").
+If a key or value contains a colon (:) or a double quotation mark ("), you must escape it with two consecutive double quotation marks ("").

 Step 2

-Place different key-value pairs in different lines and separate the lines with commas (,).
+Place each key-value pair on a new line and separate them with commas (,).

-• Each line of a string must have the same indentation.
+Each line of a multi-line string in a YAML file must have the same indent.

 Named parameters

-Only Realtime Compute for Apache Flink that uses Ververica Runtime (VVR) 8.0.7 or later allows you to use named parameters to implement UDFs.
+Only Ververica Runtime (VVR) 8.0.7 and later supports using named parameters to implement UDFs.

-// Implement a UDSF in which the second and third parameters are optional (isOptional = true).
+// Implement a user-defined scalar function.
+The last two input parameters are optional (isOptional = true).

 public class MyFuncWithNamedArgs extends ScalarFunction {